etn406/api-allocine-helper/README.md

 Installation (PHP)
 ------------------

-This is just a script, you put it in your favorite directory and do a `require_once "/path/api-allocine-helper.php";` in your code.
+This is just a script, you put it in your favorite directory and you do a `require_once "./api-allocine-helper.php";` in your code.

-Il suffit de télécharger le script, le copier dans le répertoire souhaité et faire un `require_once "/path/api-allocine-helper.php";` depuis votre code.
+C'est juste un script, copiez-le dans le répertoire souhaité et faites un `require_once "./api-allocine-helper.php";` depuis votre code.